hogart/sugar-cube-utils/README.md

 ## Using the code

-Code in the repo uses pretty new JS language features and as-is will work only in fresh Chrome and FF and latest Safari.
+Code in the repo uses pretty new JS language features and as-is will work only in fresh Chrome and FF and latest Safari (last 2-3 years).
 This is fine if you're wrapping your game in NW.js or Electron or during debug stages, but may be unacceptable for web distribution.
 To remedy that, use `bin/build.js` script like so:
 ```sh
 node bin/build.js --es6 abbr about faint genderswitch
 ```